max-Hawkins/max-Hawkins.github.io/_posts/2018-04-26-switzerland-farm.md

 Fun Fact: The inventor of the first circular particle accelerator, Ernest Lawrence, was born in Canton, South Dakota - just a ten-minute drive from where I'm from.

 In short, CERN and Switzerland are both amazing.

+*Note: This story was originally posted on my old blog (theclimategap.com) but was edited slightly and moved here in 2022.*